elimiz04/SocialMediaApplication1-API/README.md

 4. **Version Control Commits**: Each commit made to the GitHub repository includes a descriptive message summarizing the changes made in that commit.
 These messages follow a consistent format and provide context for the modifications, making it easier to track changes over time.

-5. **Wiki**: In addition to the README, the project's GitHub repository may include a wiki section for more extensive documentation.
-This wiki can cover topics such as architecture decisions, coding conventions, troubleshooting guides, and developer workflows.

-6. **Contributor Guidelines**: If other developers contribute to the project, clear guidelines are provided for contributing code, reporting issues, and submitting pull requests.
-These guidelines ensure consistency, quality, and adherence to project standards.

 ## Usage